 In the event of a decision to expel a student, the school will work cooperatively with student's home school district, the county and/or other schools to find alternative placement for the student.
-Until an alternative placement is found, ACRMA 12 shall provide the student with meaningful access to education.
-Missed assignments can be accessed virtually through class websites or arranged for pick-up or delivery with the parent/guardian.
-The student shall also be given the opportunity to take make-up tests if they were missed during this time.

 Rehabilitation Plans

 Pupils who are expelled from an Alliance school shall be given a rehabilitation plan upon expulsion as developed by the Expulsion Panel at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
 The rehabilitation plan should include a date not later than one (1) year from the date of expulsion when the pupil may reapply to the Alliance school for readmission.